 Architects observe, study, research and document sites making cognitive and physical maps to communicate what can be learned from the site.
 In this activity you should print a satellite view of your site in black and white.
 Using a transparent overly and colored markers or pencils, mark key intersections (nodes), edges (or boundaries-soft, hard; positive, negative); fields (or areas).
 You have just made a cognitive map about the qualities and image of the site from an architect’s view.
 You can remake this map looking at the same topics just by studying an aerial view.

 Visit the site during different times of the day and (if possible) in different seasons.
-Find out who uses the site and for what activities.
-Observe whether the site in its current condition supports healthy activities or hinders people using the site.
+Find out who uses the site human and non human life, and for what activities.
+Observe whether the site in its current condition supports healthy activities, biodiversity of life of flora and fauna, or hinders people and insects, animals, and plants using the site.
 Mark +(positive) and negative (-) areas that exist.
 Make a list of activities and collect photos of people in these activities.
 Think about walking, sitting, playing, running, reading a book, meeting, etc. Make a second copy of the site plan map and mark the activity areas.
 Stack the series of activity pictures on the right with dashed lines to where the activity takes place.
 If possible you can interview users about the site by creating a short survey.
 Your survey can ask questions about when they use the site, what they like or don’t like about the site, and whether they feel safe and comfortable visiting and using the site.

 This visit to the site starts with a digital copy or satellite image of the site and some of the surrounding areas.
 Make a copy that fits onto an 8 ½ x 11 sheet of paper.
 Using trace paper or Google Scribble Maps, measure and dimension the width and length of the site.
 Locate and place a north arrow.
 Now with camera in hand, take pictures of any key landforms or built areas and place the photos on the side of the map in a column with dotted lands to their position on the plan.
 Draw a line across the site and another one from top to bottom.
 These are section lines or lines where you will cut through the site.
 Draw 2 sections of the site at the bottom of your site plan and label them.
 Architects, engineers and landscape designers record the legal measurements of a site through a site survey.
 The site survey is extremely important because it defines the dimensions of the site, geometry of the site, contours (or elevations), major topographic features, and locates utility (electricity, water, gas, etc.).
 It’s location will also set its permissible land use (such as residential, commercial, industrial, etc.) through something called zoning.
 Your village hall will be able to tell you the zoning for your site.